Lattice23/Maldev_POC/NT_ProcessInjection/readme.md

-# Basic Process Using NTAPIs
+# Basic Process Injection Using NTAPIs

 Injects shellcode into a remote process using NTAPIs